 Fewer conversations like the one in the video below!

 Agile Best Practices: The Definition of Done from 3Pillar Global [4:14 min]

 Writing user stories is a great way to create documentation that specifies the requirements of the business.
-Writing acceptance tests for each user story is an excellent way to define the scenarios that must be covered by the logic of a user story.
+Writing acceptance tests for each user story is an excellent way to define the scenarios that the logic of a user story must cover.

 Acceptance tests are not the only thing that must be verified before a user story is pushed live.
-Rather, it is one fundamental part of what "done" means and the team should define a full checklist of items which indicate when user stories are "done."
+Rather, it is one fundamental part of what "done" means, and the team should define a full checklist of items that indicate when user stories are "done."

 In this way, team communication, product quality, and user experience all improve.